fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/index.md

 - Serious effort and on-time completion of the many class assignments.
 Some of these are critical website or project reviews, others are slightly more technical challenges (no prior experience required), others are design challenges.
 We also do considerable peer review in the class, and you are graded on those efforts as well.
 (50%)

+- You will complete as part of the review assignments above, 2 VIDEO WEBSITE REVIEWS.
+We'll spend time in class discussing how to make these.
+But yes, they are videos, not written reviews.

 While I try to provide feedback throughout the semester, particularly on the various assignments, you are heartily encourage to speak with me at any time to learn what I think of your performance in the class and how it can be improved (if at all).